tacobayle/ansibleAviLscCloud/README.md

 # aviLscCloud

 ## Goals
-Ansible playbooks to configure Avi LSC Cloud and VS. (Arp or native scaling use case)
+Ansible playbooks to configure Avi LSC Cloud and VS.
+Se group upgrade use case with multiple SE Group.

 ## Prerequisites:
 1. Make sure the controller is available at the IP defined in vars/creds.json
+2. Make sure the service engines (3) are available at the IP defined in the hosts file
 2. Make sure avisdk is installed:
 ```
 pip install avisdk